 This was true of stillborn babies born at Royal Victoria Hospital, Folkestone – it was thought to be a kindness.
 This is not common practice nowadays where there is a much greater understanding of how parents need to grieve.

-In Folkestone these stillborn and un-named babies would be taken unofficially to Cheriton Cemetery where they would be buried at the foot of an open adult grave if there was one open at the time.
+In Folkestone these stillborn un-named babies would be taken unofficially to Cheriton Cemetery where they would be buried at the foot of an open adult grave if there was one open at the time.
 Where there was no open grave these stillborn babies were buried without any formal ceremony in a piece of land at the side of the Resting House.
-Going back further to the late 1800’s during times of great poverty or disease dead babies were occasionally left on the beach or at the cemetery gates – these babies would also be buried without formal ceremony.
+Going back further to the late 1800’s during times of great poverty or disease dead babies were occasionally left on the beach or at the cemetery gates – these found dead babies would also be buried without formal ceremony.

 Years after, sadly if the parents enquired about their lost baby – they would have been unlikely to find anyone who knew where the final resting place was – as there would have been no grave or headstone to mark the place and no record of the death either.